CREDOecon/Submitted-Course-Materials-by-CREDO-members/README.md

 ---

-### This is a public repository where CREDO members post open-source materials for courses, seminars and other projects involving economics and Catholic Social Teaching.
+### This is a repository where CREDO members post open-source materials for courses, seminars and other projects involving economics, Catholic Social Teaching, theology, or ethics.

 The following courses, including brief descriptions, are listed below.
 Further materials are provided within each folder.
 Please direct any questions towards the author of the course.
 If you are a CREDO member and would like to contribute materials to this repository, please submit materials to rmannino@nd.edu.
 Submissions are voluntary and you do not have to share all materials related to the course.